 k [float or ndarray-like, optional] The quantizer gains.
 If only one quantizer is present, it may be set to a float, corresponding to the quantizer gain.
 If multiple quantizers are present, a list should be used, with quantizer gains ordered according to the order in which the quantizer inputs appear in the C and D submatrices.
-If not specified, a default of one quatizer with gain 1. is assumed.
+If not specified, a default of one quantizer with gain 1. is assumed.

-(NTF, STF) : a tuple of two LTI objects (or of two lists of LTI objects).
+(NTF, STF) [a tuple of two LTI objects (or of two lists of LTI objects).]
+If a version of the scipy library equal to 0.16.x or greater is in use, the objects will be ZeroPolesGain objects, a subclass of scipy.signal.lti.